Periods and harmonic analysis on spherical varieties: Introduction

 When $Y$ is an $H$-space (where $H$ is a group) endowed with a positive $H$-eigenmeasure, with eigencharacter $\eta$, we define the \emph{normalized} action of $H$ on functions on $Y$ by:

-This makes $L^2(Y)$ (with respect to the given measure) a unitary representation, and identifies (in the setting of homogeneous spaces for $p$-adic groups) the space $C^\infty(Y)$ (\emph{uniformly} constant functions on $Y$) with the smooth dual of $C_c^\infty(Y)$.
+This makes $L^2(Y)$ (with respect to the given measure) a unitary representation, and identifies (in the setting of homogeneous spaces for $p$-adic groups) the space $C^\infty(Y)$ (\emph{uniformly} locally constant functions on $Y$, i.e. invariant by an open compact subgroup for $G$) with the smooth dual of $C_c^\infty(Y)$.